Amirarsalan-sn/Lunar-Lander/README.md

         return float(reward) + addition
 ```

-It actually helped the agent in finding soloutions and the agent found more soloutions earlier than the prior methods.
+It actually helped the agent in finding solutions and the agent found more solutions earlier than the prior methods.

 Epsiode: 500